-which is more particularly delineated on the attached plan and thereon WYXXXX edged red (hereinafter called "the said land").
+which is more particularly delineated on the attached plan and thereon XXXXXX edged red (hereinafter called "the said land").

-- Welwyn Hatfield District Council (hereinaster called "the Council") are the Local Planning Authority (inter alia) for the purposes of the provisions of section 87 of the Town and Country Planning Act 1971 (hereinafter called - (iii) It appears to the Council that after the 31st day of December 1963 there has been a breach of planning control in that the said land has been developed by the making of a material change in the use, it knows it is the storage of motor vehicle of the land and the buildings situate thereon components without the grant of permission required in that behalf under Part III of the Town and Country Planning Act 1962 or Part III of the Act of 1971.
+- Welwyn Hatfield District Council (hereinaster called "the Council") are the Local Planning Authority (inter alia) for the purposes of the provisions of section 87 of the Town and Country Planning Act 1971 (hereinaster called "the Act of 1971"), - (iii) It appears to the Council that after the 31st day of December 1963 there has been a breach of planning control in that the said land has been developed by the making of a material change in the use the storage of motor vehicle of the . . . land and the buildings situate thereon components without the grant of permission required in that behalf under Part III of the Town and Country Planning Act 1962 or Part III of the Act of 1971.